Simon Nesbitt KC

 Call: 2015 Silk: 2015

 Simon is fluent in French and Italian, and dual-qualified in English law and French law.
-Before joining Maitland Chambers, Simon was Global Co-Head of International Arbitration at the worldwide law firm Hogan Lovells.
-In 2015, he was one of only five solicitors to be appointed Queen’s Counsel.
-He moved to Maitland Chambers later that same year, qualifying as a barrister.
+Before joining Maitland Chambers, he was Global Co-Head of International Arbitration at the worldwide law firm Hogan Lovells.
+In 2015, Simon was one of only five solicitors to be appointed Queen’s Counsel (now King’s Counsel), and joined Maitland Chambers the same year.
+He is a Fellow of the Chartered Institute of Arbitrators.

 • Expertise